MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

 HiResTripod contributing orf (OB035290) not being so identified: should maybe be bkt and would be set aside.
 2024.10.18-10.53.10.SS.gs.O.orf or 2024.10.18-10.53.10b.gs.O.orf Have to find three in a row with the first two being HiResTripod and the third being stackedImage No, but it's an ORI, maybe leave it as such so can pick it out.

 or 2024.11.03-08.30.53-ss2.gs.O.orf or
+OM EXIF for FileType and FileTypeExt for an .ori is ORF, so should use macOS to get extension OB035290.ORI.2024.11.03-08.30.53.SS.gs.O.ori but gets SS label.
+It is a single shot so not wrong FIXME?

-2024.11.11-10.08.29.SS.gs.O.jpg is a single shot, but not special so .ss should go away it's this way without numbers_to_letters
+√ 2024.11.11-10.08.29.SS.gs.O.jpg is a single shot, but not special so .ss should go away it's this way without numbers_to_letters.
+DONE

+2024.12.14-16.58.16.Bkt-noStack-1.gs.O.jpg Why Bkt-noStack and -1 OC146065.JPG ## Should be 2024.12.14-16.58.16.Bkt-1.gs.O.jpg
+Maybe picking up from the noStack just preceding

 Added copy_with_mac_renaming(fn, fnp) from ChatGPT to prevent writing over files.
 Not fully tested.
 Works with no duplicates.